Results from Past Seasons

 4. What kind of equipment do I need?

 You'll need a hockey stick, eye protection, and shin guards.
 Any type of stick blade is fine (e.g., plastic, wood, carbon).
 Eyewear and shin pads are MANDATORY.
 Any type of eyewear is acceptable.
 You can get a pair of sports safety glasses at Walmart for about $8 dollars that will work well.
 For shin pads, most people wear soccer shin pads, but you can also wear the big ice hockey ones if you want.
 Everything else (e.g., mouthguard, gloves) is optional.
 Many people wear lightweight half-finger gloves for better grip.
 You may wear hockey gloves if you want, but remember that this does NOT give you license to stick check up high near other players' bare hands.
-If you get too wild with your stick on other peoples' sticks, you'll be given a two-minute penalty for slashing.
+Blade-on-blade contact is fine, but if you get too aggressive with your stick up on other peoples' sticks, you'll be given a two-minute penalty for slashing.

 5. What kind of equipment do goalies need?